skip to main content

 5G hotspots

 5G hotspots are mobile hotspots that give you a connection over 5G wireless networks.
-There are only a few on the market right now, but they pack a lot more firepower than 4G hotspots.
+There used to be rare, but are now easier to find than ever.

-They’re way faster and can hit speeds upward of 1,000 Mbps (in some places).
-They connect a lot more devices.
-And they have Wi-Fi 6 capability—the latest Wi-Fi standard, which keeps speeds consistent for multiple users on the same connection.
+They’re way faster and can hit speeds faster than 1,000 Mbps (in some places).
+They connect a lot more devices and have Wi-Fi 6 capability—the latest Wi-Fi standard, which keeps speeds consistent for multiple users on the same connection.

 A 5G hotspot isn’t necessarily a must-have—you can still get great performance out of a 4G hotspot device or phone hotspot.
 But with their boosted capability, 5G models are excellent picks for businesses and schools.
 They’re also helpful if you do a lot of high-bandwidth activities since they tap into the fastest 5G speeds.